[Minor revision–posted 11/16/22 (replaces 9/29/20 edition)]

-REVIEW: This OP will be reviewed in September of even-numbered years by the Assistant Vice President for Operations and the Managing Director of Building, Maintenance and Construction with substantive revisions forwarded to the Vice President for Administration and Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in September of even-numbered years by the Associate Vice President for Operations and the Senior Managing Director of Facilities Maintenance & Construction with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 a.
 Texas Tech University will comply with the intent of appropriate federal and state legislation, including the national fire protection codes, industrial security regulations, Life Safety Code, and other federal and state laws that relate to the university safety and security programs.